-You may need to apply for approval before causing substantial damage to native plants, including dead trees that may provide habitat for animals.
+Approval to clear is required for all native plants, including dead trees in some instances, as they may still provide habitat for animals.

 - the cutting down, destruction or removal of whole plants